sefunmi4/ethos/docs/quest-map.md

 Every quest has a hidden root node.
 When a quest is created without a `headPostId`, the map starts from this automatic root.
 If a `headPostId` is set, edges originate from that post instead.
 New tasks link from the root (or head post) so that the map always has a starting point.

+The first task created in a quest uses the node ID `T00`.
+Root logs or files should nest under this task, for example `Q:demo:T00:L00`.

 ## Posts and edges in the quest map

 The `/api/quests/:id/map` endpoint returns: